pbedn/django-language-school/README.md

 ## Run application

-* Django server
 ```bash
 python manage.py makemigrations
 python manage.py migrate
 python manage.py runserver
 ```

-## Code

-Application written in Python 3.6 and Django 2.1.
+### Backend
-Settings are split between local and production, and sensitive secrets are read from .env file created manually.
+Settings are split between local and production, and sensitive secrets should be read from .env file created manually.

+Stack: Django 2.1, Python 3.6.

+### Frontend
+Frontend is as simple as it can be, just for demo purpouses, and not for production.

+Stack: Django Templates, Skeleton CSS framework.

+### Deployment
+Connected with CircleCI for continuous integration

+Stack: CircleCI